 Teriyaki Atsuage Recipe

 Teriyaki atsuage is a sweet and savory dish that’s easy to make in under 10 minutes.
-If you are looking for a healthy dinner, give it a try!
+If you are looking for a simple, delicious dinner, give it a try!

 Looking for easy tofu dishes?
 Try my Agedashi Tofu, Tofu Katsu, or Teriyaki Tofu!